-Menu engineering is both an analytical and creative process to ensure that your menu will help your restaurant maximize profits.
+Menu engineering is an analytical and creative process that ensures your menu maximizes profits for your restaurant.
 According to menu engineering expert Gregg Rapp, a well-designed menu can lead to a 10% increase or more in average check sizes.¹ The process of analyzing your menu prices alongside the layout and design of the menu allows you to create your menu in a way that encourages customers to order the most profitable items.
 It is both an art and a science.
 Without the right design, you may not be highlighting your restaurant’s most popular and profitable items.
 And without analyzing your costs and prices, a beautifully designed menu won’t help pay the bills.

 Analyze your Costs

 The first step is to cost out each item on your menu, recording the cost of each individual ingredient that goes into your recipes.
-This can be time consuming, but a good POS system can help with this task.
-Once you have determined all of your portion costs, you can calculate the contribution margin, which is the profit you make per item.
+Once you have determined your portion costs, you can calculate the contribution margin, which is the profit you make per item.

 Selling price – Portion cost = Contribution margin